hbctraining/variant_analysis/lessons/03_file_formats.md

 ## Indexing

-Depending on your file format, position data for next-generation analyses is stored in one of two ways.
+Depending on your file format, the genomic coordinate information for next-generation analyses is stored in one of two ways.

 - **Zero-based** is shown at the top of the image
 - **One-based** is shown at the bottom of the image